tahadnan/TaskMan-CLI/README.md

 **TO DO**

-Make the CLI more user friendly.
+Make the CLI more user friendly with using prompt toolkit(final stages of the project).

 **License:**